Health Care Team

 Camp Goodtimes could not serve its participants without the trusted care of our talented and professional Medical Team.

 Finally, due to varying health care needs of our camper population, Camp Goodtimes recruits nurses with a variety of professional experiences.
-All camp participants (including caregivers), volunteers and staff are required to complete a CGT Health Record before attending camp.
+All camp participants (including caregivers), volunteers and staff are required to complete an online application before attending camp.

 Medical Team Applications: Apply Today!

 Jennifer.Skillen@bc.cancer.ca or by telephone at 604.675.7142 (Toll free 1.800.663.2524 ext.
 7142).